Alessandro1103/obsidian/Vault1/Zettelkasten/Università/Robot Programming/Lezione1.md

 ## Building a Program File

 In order of **files** we have:
-- .h .hpp -> HEADERS ()
+- .h .hpp -> HEADERS (declaration of functions, classes...)
-- .c .cpp .S -> SOURCE FILES
+- .c .cpp .S -> SOURCE FILES (source code of the program)
-- .o -> OBJECT FILES
+- .o -> OBJECT FILES (object files that can be linked to create an executable)
-- .a -> STATIC LIBRARIES
+- .a -> STATIC LIBRARIES (pre-compiled object modules that can be linked statically to programs)
-- .so -> SHARED LIBRARIES
+- .so -> SHARED LIBRARIES (dynamic library files that can be shared among multiple programs, are loaded into memory only when needed, reducing memory usage)
-- EXECUTABLES
+- EXECUTABLES (final application that can be run by the user)

 Then **Compiling** and then again **Linking**.

 ---
 # References